 “All serverless developers should use FunctionShield as part of every new function they develop” (Yan Cui, Principal Developer, DAZN)

-FunctionShield is a 100% free AWS Lambda security library that equips developers with the ability to easily enforce strict security controls on AWS Lambda function runtime by addressing 4 common use cases:
+FunctionShield is a 100% free AWS Lambda security and Google Cloud Functions security library that equips developers with the ability to easily enforce strict security controls on serverless runtimes by addressing 4 common use cases:

 |Disable read/write on the /tmp/ directory, if such operations are not required|